danielsaidi/TagKit/README.md

 pod TagKit
 ```

-You can also clone the repository and build the library locally.
+If you prefer not having external dependencies, you can also just copy the source code into your app.

+## Supported Platforms

+TagKit supports `iOS 13`, `macOS 11`, `tvOS 13` and `watchOS 6`.

 ## Getting started

-The online documentation has a [getting-started guide][Getting-Started] that will help you get started with the library.
+The [online documentation][Documentation] has a [getting-started guide][Getting-Started] that will help you get started with the library.

+In TagKit, you can use the `Slugifiable` protocol to describe slufiable types. `String` implements this protocol by returning itself as the slugifiable value.
+You can then use the `slugified()` function on any `Slugifiable` type to get a slugified value that accounts for spaces, unwanted characters etc.

+With slugified strings in place, we can then use the `Taggable` protocol to describe taggable types.
+Once a type implements `Taggable`, it can make use of all the functionality that the protocol provides, such as adding or removing tags, check if a tag has been added etc.

+Finally, TagKit has a couple of views to list and edit tags.
+For more information, please see the [online documentation][Documentation] and [getting started guide][Getting-Started].

 ## Documentation

-The [online documentation][Documentation] has articles, code examples etc. that let you overview the various parts of the library.
+The [online documentation][Documentation] contains more information, code examples, etc., and makes it easy to overview the various parts of the library.

-The online documentation is currently iOS-specific.
-To generate documentation for other platforms, open the package in Xcode, select a simulator then run `Product/Build Documentation`.